starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-09-using-the-secret-v2-cli-for-cloudfoundry.md

 icon: cloud # see http://wbpreview.com/previews/WB07233L7/icons.html
 author: "Dr Nic Williams"
 author_code: drnic
-banner:
+slider:
   title: "The secret v2 CLI"
   text: All Cloud Foundry development on its CLI is on a new v2 gem.
 It's time to play with it!
   image: /assets/images/cloudfoundry-235w.png
-  background: ny # or parchment,abyss from /assets/banners
+  background: ny # or parchment,abyss from /assets/sliders
 publish_date: "2012-11-09"
 category: "articles"
 tags: [cloudfoundry]